overthink/circlet/README.md

 # Circlet

-Circlet is a Scala web application library inspired by Clojure's [Ring](https://github.com/ring-clojure/ring).
-Circlet abstracts the details of the underlying HTTP server and exposes a simple API for dealing with requests and responses.
-It's main feature is that it allows (forces) you to write your applications as a function of type `HttpRequest => HttpResponse`.
+Circlet is a Scala web application library heavily inspired by Clojure's [Ring](https://github.com/ring-clojure/ring).
+It's main feature is that it allows (forces) you to write your applications as a function of type `HttpRequest => HttpResponse` rather than deal with Servelet or other more complicated web frameworks.

 Circlet is named after Ring in a very clever and original way, with the added benefit of creating confusion with the term Servlet in meatspace conversations.

 ## Project Goals

+(In priority order.)

-* Don't do too much
+1. Don't do too much
-* Easy to use and understand the code
+1. Easy to use and understand the code
-* Composable
+1. Composable
-* Type safe
+1. Type safe
-* Fast enough
+1. Fast enough

 ## Status